stephaniemhelm/rails-engine/README.md

 ## Requesting a Database Endpoint

-`GET /api/v1/items`               :requests a list of items `GET /api/vi/items/:id`           :requests an item from item id
+- `GET /api/v1/items`               :requests a list of items
+- `GET /api/vi/items/:id`           :requests an item from item id
+- `POST /api/v1/items`              :creates an item
+- `PATCH /api/v1/items/:id          :updates an item from id
+- `DESTROY /api/v1/items/id         :destroys an item from id
+- `GET /api/v1/items/:id/merchant   :requests the merchant associated with item id

 Things you may want to cover: